rich-iannone/DiagrammeR/README.md

 Which columns might a node data frame have?
 Well, it's important to have at least one column named either `node`, `nodes`, or `node_id`.
 That's where unique values for the node ID should reside.
 Here are some notable node attributes:

-- `color` -- the stroke color; an X11 color or a hex code (add 2 digits for alpha)
+- `color` -- provide an X11 or hexadecimal color (append 2 digits to hex for alpha)
 - `distortion` -- the node distortion for any `shape = polygon`
-- `fillcolor` -- choose an X11 color or provide a hex code (append 2 digits for alpha)
+- `fillcolor` -- provide an X11 or hexadecimal color (append 2 digits to hex for alpha)
 - `fixedsize` -- true or false
-- `fontcolor` -- choose an X11 color or provide a hex code (append 2 digits for alpha)
+- `fontcolor` -- provide an X11 or hexadecimal color (append 2 digits to hex for alpha)
 - `fontname` -- the name of the font
 - `fontsize` -- the size of the font for the node label
 - `height` -- the height of the node